Weaning primary sector off fossil fuels could cost hundreds of millions

 Alliance Group, the country's second-largest meat exporter and largest lamb processor, confirmed it would be ending the use of coal at all of its seven plants within 10 years and was at present examining other fuel options across its network.

-It had budgeted capital expenditure of $60 million-$70 million for the transition, it told a select committee hearing on the Zero Carbon Bill in Dunedin yesterday.
+It had budgeted capital expenditure of $60 million-$70 million for the transition, it told a select committee hearing on the Zero Carbon Bill in Dunedin on Monday.

 David Surveyor, chief executive of Alliance Group, said energy requirements were sourced across a range of fuels.